Tommertom/altDevApp/README.md

 Security: this app uses cordova whitelist v7 and allows you to access ANY webapp/website on the internet to be loaded in the webview container with the cordova plugins enabled.
 So basically extremely insecure if used improperly.

+Want to see the UI in Ionic View pro (cordova plugins appear not to work - but livereload does), appid: e120a881

 Copyright: see LICENSE.md